LinguaPhylo/linguaPhylo.github.io/setup.md

 that extra repository link and click `OK`.
 You will see the link is appeared in the dialog as shown in the screen shot below.
 Remember to click the button `Done` to complete.
-The `lphybeast` will appear in the list of available packages in `Package Manager`, which are sorted by alphabetical orders.

 <figure class="image">
   <a href="/images/PackagesExtra.png">